Ea0011/image_processing_project/Stage1/README.md

 | 1   | 1   | 1   | 1   | 1   | 3   | 1   | 1   | 1   | 1   | 1   |
 | 1   | 1   | 1   | 1   | 1   | 1   | 1   | 1   | 1   | 1   | 1   |
 | 1   | 1   | 1   | 1   | 1   | 1   | 1   | 1   | 1   | 1   | 1   |

+This filter tries to approximate the application of the succession of the above mentioned filters.
+It gives more weight to the center pixel and less weight to pixels with more radius from the center.
+This gives an effect of blurring the image and fixing small distortions in the image.
+The effect is similar to the effect of above mentioned strategy.